ibshafique/ibshafique/README.md

 - 🌱 I’m currently learning **AWS, Terragrunt, EKS, k3s and GitHub Actions**

 - I am also interested in AI/ML and MLOps!
+Learning about machine learning from YT videos and ChatGPT!!

 - 👨‍💻 All of my projects are available at [https://github.com/ibshafique](https://github.com/ibshafique)